History of the National Hockey League on United States television: 2010s

-As part of the NHL's new American TV contract with NBC, this will be the first time that all playoff games will air nationally in the United States on NBC and NBC Sports Network, with overflow feeds airing on CNBC, NHL Network and (for the first time since 1985) USA.
-American regional sports networks and broadcast TV stations holding local rights to NHL teams will still carry their teams' first-round games not on NBC's broadcast network, but games from the second round onward are exclusive to one of NBC's networks.
+As part of the NHL's new American television contract with NBC, this will be the first time that all playoff games will air nationally in the United States on NBC and NBC Sports Network, with overflow feeds airing on CNBC, NHL Network and (for the first time since 1985) USA.
+American regional sports networks and broadcast television stations holding local rights to NHL teams will still carry their teams' first-round games not on NBC's broadcast network, but games from the second round onward are exclusive to one of NBC's networks.

-Univision Communications handles Spanish-language TV rights through a separate contract deal with the NHL.
+Univision Communications handles Spanish-language television rights through a separate contract deal with the NHL.

 Starting in the 2018–19 NHL season, ESPN began carrying selected out-of-market games on the ESPN+ streaming service.